angelacorte/presentation-2024-acsos-fieldVMC/content/_index.md

 {{% col %}}
 ## Self-Repairing

-Starts from a network filled with nodes able to communicate with others within a specific range.

-No spawn or destroy policies.
+Starts from a network filled with nodes able to communicate with others within a specific range, **without** spawn or destroy policies.

 The structure elects a leader, that results to be the one nearest the resources source.